httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Unless otherwise indicated, the examples are based on the JSON object `{"hello":
 "world"}` followed by an LF.
-When the content contains non-printable characters (e.g., when it is compressed) it is shown as a sequence of hex-encoded bytes.
+When the content contains non-printable characters (e.g., when it is encoded) it is shown as a sequence of hex-encoded bytes.

 Consider a client that wishes to upload a JSON object using the PUT method.
 It could do this using the application/json content type without any content